HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_09/Check_Points_Ch09.md

 Constructors are special methods that are used to create objects of an class.

 An ordinary method will have a return type but constructors does not, not even void.

+## 9.6 ##
+A default constructor, is provided automatically only if no constructors are explicitly defined in the class.